Processors

 }

-For example, let's say you only want to minify the pages with the value minify is true:
+For example, let's say you only want to minify the pages where the value minify is true:

 site.process([".html"], (pages) => {